podbaydoors/podbaydoors.github.io/Articles/1 - Hi-Bit Pixel Art Renderer - Part 1/index.md

 }
 ```

 When placing or moving an object, I'd set the scale by calling the function GetTexelScaleAtZ.
 This technique worked well and I was mostly satisfied with it.
 There was a bit of code complexity in managing object scale (I recall moving multiple objects at different z-depths was a tricky problem to get right).
-But I proceeded with development using this approach for quite a while.
+However, I proceeded with development using this approach for quite a while.
 It wasn't until I began implementing shadows that I started to rethink it.
 Basically, if we project a shadow onto an object farther in the distance, the shadow texels will be smaller than the texels of the surface they are projected onto.
 We can use nearest sampling to make them the correct size but then we are downsampling our pixel art.
 And downsampled pixel art never looks good.

 ###Approach 3 - Skewed orthographic

 To make the shadows look good I knew I needed to go back to using an orthographic projection with no object scaling.
 But with a standard orthographic projection there is no parallax.
 I then realized I could get parallax by applying a skew transformation to the view matrix.
-The skew transformation would translate objecs in the x&y direction proportional to their z position.
+The skew transformation would translate objects in the x&y direction proportional to their z position.
 Here's how I did it.

 -Pick a world position